myrual/mixin-network-snapshot-golang/README.md

 total 20 account will send all balance to admin
 ```

-### Confirmation times
+### Cryptocurrency payment confirmation time
 1. EOS: 3 minutes

-### Support cryptocurrency
+2. Stellar: 2 minutes
+3. Bitcoin/USDT: 60 minutes
+4. Litecoin/Ethererum/DOGE: 120 minutes

+Why so long?
+Because it is Mixin Network confirmation time for different asset.
+You can not change it.

+### What kind of currency can be supported
+All Mixin Network asset:
-BTC, USDT, BCH, ETH and ERC20,ETC, EOS and token issue on, DASH, Litecoin, Doge,Horizen, MGD, NEM, XRP, XLM, TRON and TRC10, Zcash.
+BTC, USDT, BCH, ETH and ERC20, ETC, EOS and token issue on EOS, DASH, Litecoin, Doge, Horizen, MGD, NEM, XRP, XLM, TRON and TRC10, Zcash.

 ### Recommend Currency
 Default Crypty currency is EOS and XLM because transaction can be confirmed in 3 minutes.

-You can change the 	default_asset_id_group to support more ASSET.
+To support more currency, just add more asset into the default_asset_id_group.
 ```go
 const (
 	BTC_ASSET_ID  = "c6d0c728-2624-429b-8e0d-d9d19b6592fa"